 Specific KPIs are easier to measure

-Setting “SMART” goals is a good practice that many companies could benefit from repeating from time to time.
+Setting “SMART” goals is a good practice that many companies could benefit from repeating.
 Your KPIs should be easy to understand, and you must know how to process them.
 For instance, avoid KPIs based on numbers and traffic that can’t be put into context.
-Reach can be bought and should therefore be placed in context with media spend — however, high valuable engagement, such as comments and shares resulting in organic discussion cannot be bought in the same way.
+Reach can be bought and should therefore be placed in context with media spend.
+High value engagement, such as comments and shares resulting in organic discussion cannot be bought in the same way.
 Make sure you set specific goals, and avoid those that are largely determined by the size of your media budget.

 Invest in the right things – and start making an impact